External house rendering is an environmentally friendly way to improve the energy efficiency of your home.

-2. With external rendering, you increase energy efficiency
+2. With external house rendering, you increase energy efficiency

 When you implement it as part of an External Wall Insulation (EWI) system, external rendering can help you to increase the thermal efficiency of your walls.
 Improving energy efficiency in your home is an excellent way to reduce your heating bills.

-3. With external rendering, you can strengthen your walls
+3. With rendering, you can strengthen your walls

 Not only does external rendering supply your exterior walls with a smooth finish, but it also protects your brickwork against the elements.
 Wind, rain, winter cold, you name it.